johnvuko/JTTableViewController/README.md

 You have to implement `fetchResults` and `fetchNextResults` methods.
 They are used to load data (from your web service for example).
 These methods must call `super`.

+Optionaly, you can override `jt_tableView(tableView:heightForRowAt:)` for defining the height of cells.

 `fetchResults` is used to retrieve new data (erase all previous data) whereas `fetchNextResults` is used for get more data (the pagination).

 `didFetchResults` must be call when `fetchResults` have successfuly retrieve data.